 This super, super easy baked pears with honey and walnuts recipe is so rich, satisfying, and hearty.
 I love it as a rustic dessert or breakfast.
-Plus, it’s gluten-free and vegan, though you can also serve it with a hefty dollop of whipped cream, crème fraîche, greek yogurt or any plant-based alternatives to those toppings.
+Plus, it’s gluten-free and vegan.
+(Though you can also serve it with a hefty dollop of whipped cream, crème fraîche, Greek yogurt, ice cream, or any plant-based alternatives to those toppings.)

 Enjoy our easy baked pear recipe, below.

 Easy Baked Pears With Honey and Walnuts Recipe